 I spent a while noticing plants growing in dry environments around the neigborhood.
 The picture below shows each of plants that I used on my new roof.
 The text below the image also describes where I found the plants.

 I thought that having 6 varieties of green roof plant would be a good start for this 1.2 x 2m patch of roof.

 I used a seed tray with a thin layer of peat (approx 25mm) to create a similar growing medium to that on the roof.
 I then selected small samples of each plant, dipped the ends in water and then in a powdered rooting hormone.
 The rooting hormone was intended to stimulate root growth in the cutting.
 Plants such as sedum do not necessarily need the rooting hormone, but I figured it couldn't hurt.

 The plant trays with the cuttings were left outdoors in a sheltered spot.
 This enabled the plants to grow and the roots to become established.
 As the seedlings grew and developed they became independent plants.
 In my experience the plants could be transplanted on to the roof after 4-6 weeks.
 This might vary where you are, dependent on the type of plants you use and the time of year.

 When the plants are established, they can be transferred on to the shed roof.
 Plant the young seedlings with plenty of space between them so they have space to grow.
 In a few short months the seedlings will become a 'mat' of vegetation on the roof.

 I saw my plants grow fairly quickly.
 Occasionally a shoot got too long, bent over, touched the soil and started to grow roots.
 This vegetative method of expansion meant further plants did not need to be added.

-At the time of writing my small green roof has been established for about 6 months.
+At the time of writing (October) my small green roof had been established for about 6 months.